 Joseph Kosinski and Claudio Miranda didn't like the extensive use of blue screen mattes in TRON: Legacy (2010) to such an extent, that for this film, they wanted to use real glass, mirrors and shiny surfaces for the glass tower set.
-The sky footage was projected on a 500 by 45 feet screen consisting of 21 monitors taken from three weeks of footage of a volcano in Hawaii.
+The sky footage was projected on a 500 by 45 feet screen consisting of 21 monitors taken from three weeks of footage from the summit of Haleakala volcano in Maui, Hawaii.
+The rooms with windows were lit by the light from those projections.
 The monitors took 10 technician weeks to install and fine tuning with floor-level rig support.
 In the end it had the actors complimenting the production team for that set design that as such Tom Cruise declared that the glass tower was one of his favorite film sets.

 The painting on the wall showing a woman in a wheat field is titled "Christina's World" and was painted by the American artist Andrew Wyeth in 1948.
 The woman is based upon a real person who had been partially paralyzed due to polio.
 Wyeth was inspired to create this art when he saw her crawling across the field.

 Initially, Disney had acquired the rights to Joseph Kosinski's script in a heated auction.
 However, they later realized that making a PG-rated film based on the script would require a lot of story changes.
 The rights were subsequently acquired by Universal Pictures.